Computing the noncommutative inner rank by means of operator-valued free probability theory

-Let $s$ be a (not necessarily centered) $\B$-valued semicircular element in some operator-valued $C^\ast$-probability space $(\A,\E,\B)$ with covariance $\eta: \B \to \B$ and mean $\E[s]$.
 We aim at finding a way to numerically approximate the $\B$-valued Cauchy transform $G_s$ of $s$ with good control on the approximation error.

 To this end, we build upon the iteration scheme presented in \cite{HRFS2007}, the details of which we shall recall in \Cref{subsec:fixed_point_iteration_Gs}.
 In \Cref{subsec:number_of_iterations}, we extract from \cite{HRFS2007} and the proof of the Earle-Hamilton Theorem \cite{EH1970} (see also \cite{Harris2003}) on which their approach relies an \emph{a priori bound} allowing us to estimate the number of iteration steps needed to reach the desired accuracy.
 In \Cref{subsec:termination_condition}, we prove an \emph{a posteriori bound} for the approximation error providing a termination condition which turns out to be much more appropriate for practical purposes; to this end, we study how the defining equation \eqref{eq:opval_semicircular_Cauchy} behaves under ``sufficiently small'' perturbations.

 Note that it suffices to consider the case of centered $\B$-valued semicircular elements; indeed, the given $s$ yields a centered $\B$-valued semicircular element $s^\circ := s - \E[s]$ with the same covariance $\eta$ whose $\B$-valued Cauchy transforms is related to that of $s$ by $G_s(b) = G_{s^\circ}(b-\E[s])$ for all $b\in\H^+(\B)$.
 Throughout the following subsections, we thus suppose that $\E[s]=0$; only in the very last \Cref{subsec:application_theta}, where the results derived in the the preceding subsections are getting combined to estimate $\mu_s(\{0\})$, we return to the general case.